ViktorZhurbin/js-notes/Functions/Ordinary Functions.md

 A Function Expression is created when the execution reaches it and is usable only from that moment.

 A Function Declaration can be called earlier than it is defined (hoisted).
 When JavaScript prepares to run the script, it first looks for global Function Declarations in it and creates the functions.
 And after all Function Declarations are processed, the code is executed.
-So it has access to these functions.
+So it has access to these functions bfore they are declared.

 For example, this works:
 ```js